 Forging a low-carbon society economy for the 21st century has been a strategic priority for the nation.
-With this effort, strong emphasis has been placed on fostering ¨green¨ job growth among military veterans in particular.
-Veterans can find jobs in sectors beyond solar, including wind power, clean-tech and the fast-growing U.S. green building industry.
+With this effort, a strong emphasis has been placed on fostering ¨green¨ job growth among military veterans in particular.
+Veterans can find jobs in sectors beyond solar, including wind power, clean-tech, and the rapidly growing U.S. green building industry.
 The following is a list of environmentally friendly job and career resources specifically for veterans that can help you get started:

 - Green Veterans